 To meet the program’s objectives, the proposed research must also:

-- Incorporate at least two disciplines that do not traditionally collaborate together; or
+- integrate at least two disciplines that do not traditionally collaborate; or

 One of the evaluation criteria is high reward.
 What if it's not possible to predict the outcomes of this project?